rparth07/Prompt-Guide/docs/src/guide/chapter-2.md

 **Example:**
 ```
-Prompt Variation 1: "Translate the following English text to Spanish: 'Good morning.'"
+Prompt Variation 1: Translate the following English text to Spanish: 'Good morning.'
-Prompt Variation 2: "Provide a Spanish translation for the sentence: 'It's a lovely day.'"
+Prompt Variation 2: Provide a Spanish translation for the sentence: 'It's a lovely day.'
 ```

 ## Handling biases in prompt engineering